vijithassar/lit-web/README.md

 You *must* include `js` or `javascript` as a language specifier after opening up a fenced code block.
 Fenced code blocks that specify any other language and fenced code blocks that do not specify a language at all will be ignored.
 This makes it possible for you to include other code in your Markdown file without that code being executed.
 This is particularly useful for including Bash commands.

 The `type` attribute for your literate JavaScript script tag must be `text/markdown` so that `lit-web` can identify which scripts are loading Markdown documents that it should process and execute.
-Alternatively, you can use `text/literate-javascript`, which may be useful if you're loading Markdown URLs for reasons other than code execution.
+Alternatively, you can use `text/literate-javascript`, which may be useful if elsewhere you are also loading Markdown URLs for reasons other than code execution.
 However, the `type` attribute for `lit-web.js` must instead be boring old `text/javascript`, because before it is loaded there is no way to parse literate scripts.

 # Caveats